-Cities across the United States have expressed interest in exploring bringing BAM to local school districts.
-After a careful mutual selection process with Boston Public Schools, we are excited to announce that we are bringing BAM to the city of Boston!
+Cities across the United States have expressed interest in exploring and bringing BAM to local school districts.
+After a careful mutual selection process with Boston Public Schools, we are excited to announce that we are now piloting BAM in the city of Boston!

-Under the leadership of BAM-Boston Executive Director Shawn Brown, our new location will serve 150 young men at the English High School, the Jeremiah Burke High School & Dearborn STEM Academy shared campus and the John O’Bryant School of Mathematics.
+Under the leadership of BAM Boston Executive Director Shawn Brown, our new location is now serving about 150 young men at the English High School, the Jeremiah Burke High School & Dearborn STEM Academy shared campus and the John O’Bryant School of Mathematics.
 Future plans include expansion to nine Boston schools by the 2019-20 academic year to support more than 450 young men.

 Thaddeus Miles – Director of Community Housing, MassHousing (Chairman)